Efficient Bayesian Learning in Social Networks with Gaussian Estimators: Abstract

 \section{Abstract}

-We propose a Bayesian model of iterative learning on social networks that is computationally tractable; the agents of this model are fully rational, and their calculations can be performed with modest computational resources for large networks.
-Furthermore, learning is efficient, in the sense that the process results in an information-theoretically optimal belief.
-This result extends Condorcet's Jury Theorem to general social networks, preserving rationality, computational feasibility and efficient learning.

-The model consists of a group of agents who belong to a social network, so that a pair of agents can observe each other's actions only if they are neighbors.
-We assume that the network is connected and that the agents have full knowledge of the structure of the network, so that they know the members of the network and their social connections.

-The agents try to estimate some state of the world $S$ (say, the price of oil a year from today).
-Each agent has a private measurement: an independently acquired piece of information regarding $S$.
-This is modeled, for agent $v$, by a number $S_v$ picked from a Gaussian distribution with mean $S$ and standard deviation one.
-Accordingly, agent $v$'s prior belief regarding $S$ is a normal distribution with mean $S_v$ and standard deviation one.

-The agents start acting iteratively.
-At each iteration, each agent takes the optimal action given its current belief.
-This action reveals its mean estimate of $S$ to its neighbors.
-Then, observing its neighbors' actions, each agent updates its belief, using Bayes' Law.
+We consider a group of Bayesian agents who try to estimate a state of the world $\theta$ through interaction on a social network.
+Each agent $v$ initially receives a private measurement of $\theta$: a number $S_v$ picked from a Gaussian distribution with mean $\theta$ and standard deviation one.
+Then, in each discrete time iteration, each reveals its estimate of $\theta$ to its neighbors, and, observing its neighbors' actions, updates its belief using Bayes' Law.

-We show that this process is efficient: all the agents converge to the belief that they would have, had they access to all the private measurements.
-Additionally, and in contrast to other iterative Bayesian models on networks, it is computationally efficient, so that each agent's calculation can be easily carried out.
+This process aggregates information efficiently, in the sense that all the agents converge to the belief that they would have, had they access to all the private measurements.
+We show that this process is computationally efficient, so that each agent's calculation can be easily carried out.
+We also show that on any graph the process converges after at most $2N \cdot D$ steps, where $N$ is the number of agents and $D$ is the diameter of the network.
+Finally, we show that on trees and on distance transitive-graphs the process converges after $D$ steps, and that it preserves privacy, so that agents learn very little about the private signal of most other agents, despite the efficient aggregation of information.
+Our results extend those in an unpublished manuscript of the first and last authors.